migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 * The authors verify this directly in Figures S5 and S9 by comparing integrated intensities between films of matched thickness.
 * Ultimately, the Mo compound is quantified by ICP-MS, and the F4TCNQ signal is calibrated indirectly against it using the known F/Mo ratio in the Mo sample.

-> **This entire correction logic — knowing not to trust raw intensity at face value — is something only someone who has repeatedly run into the instrument's quirks could design.**
+> **This correction logic comes from recognizing instrument-specific failure modes that are difficult to infer from the raw data alone and are often learned through repeated experience with the instrument.**

 If an AI interpreted this TOF-SIMS data automatically without accounting for matrix effects or sputter-rate differences caused by surface roughness, it could conclude that *"doping concentration is X times higher"* purely from the raw intensity ratio.
 That would be the wrong conclusion.